 Before you begin, you will need to plan the route of the waste pipes and siting of any soakaways.
 The route should be as short and straight as possible, this will help to reduce future maintenance problems and costs.
 Also, make sure none of the pipes are laid at too steep an angle.
 A surveyor’ site level should be used to work out the fall of a drainpipe.
 A hosepipe filled with water from an established datum point can be used if you don’t have a surveyor’s site level.

-When installing your drain trench, you will need to make sure that you do not impinge on or impair the stableness of the building.
+When installing your drain trench, you will need to make sure that you do not impair the stability of the building.

 The house owner expert zone.